scikit-learn-contrib/hiclass/docs/source/get_started/virtual_environments.rst

    Read more about Python Virtual Environments here: `https://realpython.com/python-virtual-environments-a-primer/ <https://realpython.com/python-virtual-environments-a-primer/>`_.

-Depending on your preferred installation method, you can create virtual environments for working with HiClass as follows:
+Depending on your preferred installation method, you can create virtual environments for HiClass as follows:

 - With :ref:`conda`, a package and environment manager program bundled with Anaconda.